Protein Twix Bars (Gluten-Free with Almond Flour)

 Do you love homemade chocolate treats?
 Check out more of my easy and delicious date bark recipes:

-Twix Protein Bars Easy Gluten-Free with Almond Flour
+Protein Twix Bars (Gluten-Free with Almond Flour)

 Ingredients